The 20 Best Western Movie Actors Ranked

 Gary Cooper was one of the most beloved stars of Old Hollywood, renowned for his warm presence and dramatic grace in bringing heroic characters to life.
 Filmmaking evolved throughout Cooper's lifetime, and he was a familiar face for early moviegoers from his days in the silent era to the end of the Golden Age of Hollywood.
 Cooper's filmography is extensive and encapsulates many genres, but his work within Western cinema is particularly impressive.

-Although "Stagecoach" is often cited as the western that kicked off the modern era, the genre was popular even earlier than that.
-Cooper helped to craft the definitive archetype of a noble sheriff with the Westerns of the 1920s and '30s, including classics such as "The Vanishing American," "Riders of the Purple Sage," "The Trail Rider," "The Drug Store Cowboy," and "The Texan."
+Although "Stagecoach" is often cited as the Western that kicked off the modern era, the genre was popular even earlier than that.
+Cooper helped to craft the definitive archetype of a noble hero with the Westerns of the 1920s and '30s, including classics such as "The Vanishing American," "Riders of the Purple Sage," "The Trail Rider," "The Drug Store Cowboy," and "The Texan."

 While John Wayne captured the gruffness of the archetypal gunslinger, Cooper gave more sensitive dramatic performances.
 The two were frequently in competition.
 A year after "Stagecoach," Cooper's "The Westerner" showed a less action-centric plot, following the noble Cole Harden as he fights for the rights of local settlers.
-Cooper won an Academy Award ffor his performance as Marshall Will Kane in 1952's "High Noon," who considers abandoning his duties as sheriff when a set of fearsome villains threaten a small town and his new bride Amy Fowler (Grace Kelly) prepares to leave by train.
-Wayne's subsequent film "Rio Bravo" was seen as a direct response, and featured heroes unflinching in their duties.
+Cooper won an Academy Award for his performance as Marshall Will Kane in 1952's "High Noon," who's abandoned by the people of his town when a group of fearsome outlaws threaten to unleash hell.
+Wayne's subsequent film, "Rio Bravo," was a direct response to "High Noon," depicting a town where everyone steps up to help the film's besieged lawmen.

 2. John Wayne

 Wayne and Ford followed with classics like "Fort Apache," "3 Godfathers," "She Wore A Yellow Ribbon," "Rio Grande," and "The Horse Soldiers," but it was 1956's "The Searchers" that redefined the genre again.
-The violent revenge film reflected on the complex morality of a vengeance quest, and cast Wayne as one of the definitive anti-heroes of cinema.
-Wayne and Ford continued to reflect on their past work with 1962's "The Man Who Shot Liberty Valance," which reflected on the legacy of stories told about famous gunslingers in the wake of political restructuring.
+The violent revenge film reflected on the complex morality of a vengeance quest, and it cast Wayne as one of the definitive antiheroes of cinema.
+Wayne and Ford continued to reflect on their past work with 1962's "The Man Who Shot Liberty Valance," which examined the legacy of stories told about America's past in the wake of political restructuring.

-Wayne was frequently cast as the hero of Western classics like "Big Jake, "The War Wagon," and "Rio Bravo," and gave a more nuanced performance as the morally grey protagonist of "Red River."
+Wayne was frequently cast as the hero of Western classics like "Big Jake, "The War Wagon," and "Rio Bravo," and he gave a more nuanced performance as the morally grey protagonist of "Red River."
 Wayne even directed features of his own, including the 1960 historical epic "The Alamo."
 Wayne capped off his filmography with more introspective and emotional Westerns.
-He finally won the Academy Award for Best Actor for his idiosyncratic role as the one-eyed Marshall Rooster Cogburn in "True Grit," and gave his last screen performance in "The Shootist."
+He finally won the Academy Award for best actor for his idiosyncratic role as the one-eyed Marshal Rooster Cogburn in "True Grit," and he gave his last screen performance in "The Shootist."

 1. Clint Eastwood